Best Electric Toothbrush of 2020

-Austin Palmer and David Wise have been leading our electric toothbrush program at TechGearLab for the past three years.
-Together, they have extensively researched over 100 different models and comprehensively tested the best of the best side-by-side to pick our award winners.
+For the past three years, Austin Palmer and David Wise have been leading our electric toothbrush program at TechGearLab.
+Together, they have extensively researched over 100 different models, and comprehensively tested the best of the best side-by-side to pick our winners.
 We bought all of the toothbrushes we have reviewed and will never accept any sample or evaluation items, to ensure that you receive the most unbiased and trustworthy review around.
-Along the way, we consulted with dentists and dental hygienists about the design of our testing plans and our interpretations of the results.
+Along the way, we consulted dentists and dental hygienists about the design of our testing plans and our interpretations of the results.
 We also had a large sample of people test each toothbrush, aggregating their opinions when it came to how comfortable each brush is and using this wide sample of diverse sets of teeth to see how well each toothbrush cleaned.
-The most important thing to remember, however, is that you do brush for the American Dental Association's prescribed two minutes twice a day, regardless of what toothbrush you end up using.
+However, the most important thing to remember is that you brush for the American Dental Association's prescribed two minutes twice a day, regardless of what toothbrush you end up using.

-In total, we have collectively brushed our teeth hundred and hundreds of times with these different products.
-We have also spent months and months conducting battery tests according to ar regular use schedule to see exactly how long you can expect these toothbrushes to last for when taking their standby power draw into account.
+In total, we have collectively brushed our teeth hundreds of times with these different products.
+We have also spent months and months conducting battery tests according to our regular use schedule to see exactly how long you can expect these toothbrushes to last when taking their standby power draw into account.
 All in all, we are confident that our award winners are the best brushes you can get.

 Related: How We Tested Electric Toothbrushs